mick3/Milestone_1_ThirdEyeBlind_Site/README.md

 The CSS was run through the AutoPrefixer Online at https://autoprefixer.github.io/ to add functionality across web browsers where needed.

+#### Personal feedback from Mobile users:
+  I posted my page to Facebook and got feedback on various mobile devices (9) and potential problems.
+  1. Alex Kowalkowski's first comment was to ask if I work for the band.
+His feedback was to tell me to focus on Wordpress and he didn't complain about anything about the site but said he used an iPhone 10.
+  2. Meghan Mcpherson said "Looks great!
+I didn't have any issues with the site and I'm  on an iPhone (X Max)."
+  3. John Montross said "I found it easy to use and browse and I use Android (Samsung J3)".
+  4. Marie Goheen replied to John's comment and said "same on iPhone 7".
+  5. Courtney Leach said she used a Galaxy S7, and said "Looks good, but when I scrolled to the bottom there was an icon over the submit button".
+And "this is personal preference but I didn't like having all the pages to scroll through when I went to the page.
+I prefer a homepage and then going to each page for that info."
+I replied to her and made her aware that the point of the single-page app is to be concise and that the dropdown menu is used to navigate to each section.
+  6. Heather Saunders said "I'm on the Moto One Zoom and when I scrolled back up to the top from the bottom there is a large blank area above the tour dates".
+This is actually a bug I've been dealing with in the project.
+Sometimes the Hero image on the landing page has to reload.
+I'm not sure if it's because a bigger file or what.
+  7. Megan VanHoose said "I'm on an iPhone XR and it looks great.
+Scrolls well, easy to navigate."
+  8. Jacoby Routley said "Galaxy Note 10 worked good for me".
+  9. Cassandra Salsa said "Moto 4, Android.
+Mostly works good, the tickets stuff didn't quite fit the page for me."
+(I made this section have an "x-scroll" feature because it's a little wide on mobile devices and also told her that in feedback).

+  I also used Chrome Devtools throughout the project and utilized all the simulations of devices to ensure it was mobile, tablet, and desktop friendly (covering most screen sizes).
+Simulated devices include Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5 / SE, iPhone 6/7/8, iPhone 6/7/8 plus, iPhone X, iPad, and iPad Pro.

 ## Bugs/Fixes:

 Collapsible navbar dropdown code found here: